Sokoodo/PM_Project/README.md

 - **Introduction**

-  The main objective of my project was to show and analyse how two different algorithms works using the same tool.
+  The main objective of the project was to show and analyse how two different algorithms works using the same tool.

 - **Log Description**